Leading Healthy Eating and Activity Promotion (LEAP)

 The LEAP project seeks to improve the health for all individuals living with a history of cancer or walking the cancer survivor journey with a friend or family member.
 We do so by adapting beneficial elements of prior scientifically based diet and exercise programs for community access and implementation.

-The project works closely with the community through the community-based Planning, Implementation, and Evaluation (PIE) working group.
-The working group provides input on the LEAP program structure and approaches needed for the community to implement the program short and long term.
+The project works closely with a community-based Planning, Implementation, and Evaluation (PIE) working group.
+The working group from an area of Jefferson County, AL, experiencing persistent poverty group provides input on the LEAP program structure and approaches needed for the community to implement the program in the short and long term.

 Program Pillars & Aims